Distributed nonparametric regression imputation for missing response problems with large-scale data: Appendix B. Proof of Theorem

-\begin{proof} Throughout this proof, we always give them the superscript ``$(1)$" for quantities defined using the data on the first machine.
-And we change the superscript to ``$(l)$" to denote the corresponding quantities defined on the $l$-th machine.
+\begin{proof} Throughout this proof, we always give them the superscript ``$(l)$" for quantities defined using the data on the $l$-th machine.
+With some abuse of notation, we use the same subscripts $\{1,\dots, n\}$ to denote the observations on the $l$-th machine for $l=1,\dots,L$.
 Note that